.png)

 Coastal Resilience Defined

-Resilience is the capacity to anticipate and plan for change, resist damage, rapidly recover, and adapt to changing conditions.
-As our climate changes, sea level rise and intensified storms present new challenges and an urgency for innovative approaches to Coastal Resilience in Hawai'i.
+Coastal resilience is the capacity to anticipate and plan for change, resist damage, rapidly recover, and adapt to changing conditions on our coastlines.

 Coastal Resilience Strategies